json-api-dotnet/JsonApiDotNetCore/docs/usage/resource-graph.md

 2. Specifying an entire DbContext
 3. Manually specifying each resource

+It is also possible to combine the three of them at once.
+Be aware that some configuration might overlap, for example one could manually add a resource to the graph which is also auto-discovered.
+In such a scenario, the configuration is prioritized by the list above in descending order.

-### Auto-Discovery
+### Auto-discovery

-Auto-discovery refers to the process of reflecting on an assembly and detecting all of the json:api resources and services.
+Auto-discovery refers to the process of reflecting on an assembly and detecting all of the json:api resources, resource definitions, resource services and repositories.

 The following command will build the resource graph using all `IIdentifiable` implementations.
 It also injects resource definitions and service layer overrides which we will